goldyfruit/puppet-grub2/README.md

 - **STRING** : *Empty by default*

 #### timeout
-- Define how many time (in second) that the menu should appears
+- Define how long (in seconds) that the menu should appear
 - **STRING** : *5*

 #### tune